UnofficialCrusaderPatch/UnofficialCrusaderPatch3/README.md

 10. All files will be prepared in Release\ucp-package.
 The files from this folder can be directly copied to the game directory.

 ## Running the game
 Copying the files to the game directory will work.
+Run `install.bat` to backup the game's binkw32.dll and overwrite `binkw32.dll` with `binkw32_ucp.dll`.

 ### More customized method
 Create a file in your game folder called `launcher.bat` with the following contents: